cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/2020-07-18-overallsecurity.md

    - Protect data in transit to ensure the confidentiality and integrity of data, as well as the identities of the communicating parties.

-2. <font color=red> protecting against DDoS at network and application level </font>
+2. <font color=OrangeRed> protecting against DDoS at network and application level </font>
    - Use firewalls including Security groups, network access control lists, and host based firewalls
    - Use rate limiting to protect scarce resources from overconsumption
    - Use <font color=LightSlateBlue> Elastic Load Balancing and Auto Scaling </font>